Guest Post by Dr.Berenice Pendzialek, Specialist for Chinese tourists.

 A story behind your product, experience, or destination

 Chinese tourists love storytelling.
 When creating content or a script for your upcoming tour, first include what is well-known about your product in general.
 And parallel to it, do some background research of what is known in China about your product.
 Are there any relationships between Chinese poems, collective imaginaries, news, Chinese celebrities, and your product?
 Did the scenery of your destination appear in a Chinese movie or maybe it was described in a poem, like Cambridge King´s College willow in Xu Zhimo´s poem?
 These pieces of information, can make a difference and help Chinese tourists to create a closer relationship with your product, as well as to pay more attention to your explanations during the tour.

 Design of itineraries

-When designing routes/ itineraries, take into consideration that inexperienced travelers would appreciate to have a small sample of experiences rather than in depth activities.
+When designing routes/ itineraries, take into consideration that inexperienced travelers would appreciate having a small sample of experiences rather than in-depth activities.
 For many Chinese traveling for the first time to long-haul destinations, travel means status and prestige, which can be achieved with a “the more, the merrier” approach.
 However, it is important, to avoid hectic-overambitious itineraries.
 Moreover, do reserve time for regular bathroom and smoking pauses.

 While putting together tours for experienced independent travelers, think “the more extravagant, the better”.
 Especially young Millennials and white-collar Chinese search for prestige and want to learn from their authentic adventures out of the beaten path.
 Themed tours like Ski tours (due to the upcoming Winter Olympics 2022 to be held in Beijing), flower tourism, food tourism, and river cruises are picking up momentum.